MicroEJ/docs/SDK6UserGuide/gettingStartedSTM32F7508.rst

 Accept the MICROEJ SDK EULA
 ---------------------------

-You may have to accept the SDK EULA if didn't already do, please have a look at :ref:`sdk_6_eula_acceptation`.
+You may have to accept the SDK EULA if you didn't already do, please have a look at :ref:`sdk_6_eula_acceptation`.

 .. _sdk_6_getting_started_stm32f7508dk_run_virtual_device: